On the regularity of axisymmetric, swirl-free solutions of the Euler equation in four and higher dimensions: Introduction

 and this class of vector fields is preserved by the dynamics of the Euler equation.
 The scalar vorticity for axisymmetric, swirl-free solutions is $\omega=\partial_ru_z-\partial_zu_r$, and satisfies the evolution equation

 This implies that the quantity $\frac{\omega}{r}$ is transported by the flow with

 and this is enough to guarantee global regularity subject to reasonable hypotheses on the initial data.
 Ladyzhenskaya proved the first global regularity result for axisymmetric, swirl-free fluids in three dimensions, proving global regularity for axisymmetric, swirl-free solutions of the Navier--Stokes equation \cite{Ladyzhenskaya}.
-Ukhovskii and Yudovich proved global regularity \cite{Yudovich} for axisymmetric, swirl-free solutions of the Euler equation in three dimensions with initial vorticity satisfying $\omega^0, \frac{\omega^0}{r}\in L^2\cap L^\infty$.
+Ukhovskii and Yudovich proved global regularity \cite{Yudovich} for axisymmetric, swirl-free solutions of the Euler equation in three dimensions with initial vorticity satisfying $\omega^0, \frac{\omega^0}{r}\in L^2\cap L^\infty$, which was later generalized by Serfati \cite{Serfati} and Saint-Raymond \cite{SaintRaymond}.
 Danchin relaxed this requirement \cites{Danchin1,Danchin2} to initial data satisfying $\omega^0\in L^{3,1}\cap L^\infty, \frac{\omega^0}{r}\in L^{3,1}$.
 We will note that in the standard regularity class for well posedness of strong solutions to the three dimensional Euler equation, $H^s\left(\mathbb{R}^3\right), s>\frac{5}{2}$, the conditions by Danchin hold automatically, and so these conditions do not involve any assumptions beyond sufficient regularity of the initial data.

 In this paper, we will consider a generalization of axisymmetric, swirl-free solutions of the Euler equation to four and higher dimensions.
 For $d\geq 4$, we will consider solutions of the form

 where

 The scalar vorticity is again given by $\omega=\partial_ru_z-\partial_zu_r$, and now satisfies the evolution equation